gomoob/docker-jenkins-jnlp-slave-php/README.md

 The container is based on the official Jenkins [jenkinsci/jnlp-slave](https://hub.docker.com/r/jenkinsci/jnlp-slave "jenkinsci/jnlp-slave")
 Docker slave container and adds several additional tools to build PHP projects.

-The following tools can be calls under the Jenkins slave.
+The following tools can be called under the Jenkins slave.

 * `php-7.0.21` or simply `php-7.0` to execute PHP 7.0.x ;
 * `php-7.1.7` or simply `php-7.1` to execute PHP 7.1.x ;